goharbor/community/GOVERNANCE.md

 * **Users:** Members that engage with the Harbor community via any medium (Slack, WeChat, GitHub, mailing lists, etc.).
 * **Contributors:** Regular contributions to projects (documentation, code reviews, responding to issues, participation in proposal discussions, contributing code, etc.).
-* **Maintainers**: Two levels of maintainership are defined in the Project Leadership section [below](#total-maintainership).

-## Project Leadership

-There are two roles that convey project leadership: maintainers and core maintainers.

-* **Core Maintainers**: Responsible for the overall health and direction of the project; final reviewers of PRs and responsible for releases.
-* **Maintainers**: Responsible for one or more components within a project, and are expected to contribute code and documentation, review PRs including ensuring quality of code, triage issues, proactively fix bugs, and perform maintenance tasks for these components.
+* **Maintainers**: The Harbor project leaders.
+They are responsible for the overall health and direction of the project; final reviewers of PRs and responsible for releases.
+Some Maintainers are responsible for one or more components within a project, acting as technical leads for that component.
+Maintainers are expected to contribute code and documentation, review PRs including ensuring quality of code, triage issues, proactively fix bugs, and perform maintenance tasks for these components.

-### Total Maintainership

-Total maintainership is defined as the union of maintainers and core maintainers.

 ### Maintainers

-New maintainers must be nominated by an existing maintainer or core maintainer and must be elected by a supermajority of total maintainership.
-Likewise, maintainers can be removed by a supermajority of the total maintainership or can resign by notifying the core maintainers.
+New maintainers must be nominated by an existing maintainer and must be elected by a supermajority of existing maintainers.
+Likewise, maintainers can be removed by a supermajority of the existing maintainers or can resign by notifying one of the maintainers.

-### Core Maintainers

-Nomination for core maintainership requires (a) a nomination by an existing core maintainer, and (b) election by a supermajority of the core maintainer group.
-Likewise, maintainers can be removed by a supermajority core maintainer vote or can resign by notifying the core maintainers.

 ### Supermajority

 A supermajority is defined as two-thirds of members in the group.
-A supermajority of [Maintainers](#maintainers), [Core Maintainers](#core-maintainers), or the union of both is required for certain decisions as outlined above.
+A supermajority of [Maintainers](#maintainers) is required for certain decisions as outlined above.

 ### Decision Making

 Ideally, all project decisions are resolved by consensus.
 If impossible, any maintainer may call a vote.
-Unless otherwise specified in this document, any vote will be decided by a supermajority of the total maintainership, with a requirement of at least one core maintainer voting.
+Unless otherwise specified in this document, any vote will be decided by a supermajority of maintainers.

-Votes by maintainers (either core or non-core) belonging to the same company will count as one vote; e.g., 4 maintainers employed by fictional company **Harboretum** will only have **one** combined vote.
+Votes by maintainers belonging to the same company will count as one vote; e.g., 4 maintainers employed by fictional company **Harboretum** will only have **one** combined vote.
 If voting members from a given company do not agree, the company's vote is determined by a supermajority of voters from that